-(6) Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (b)(1) through (5) of this section.
+(6) Requiring a contractor under a Federal award to apply this section to subcontracts.

 § 200.322 Domestic preferences for procurements.

-(a) As appropriate and to the extent consistent with law, the non-Federal entity should, to the greatest extent practicable under a Federal award, provide a preference for the purchase, acquisition, or use of goods, products, or materials produced in the United States (including but not limited to iron, aluminum, steel, cement, and other manufactured products).
-The requirements of this section must be included in all subawards including all contracts and purchase orders for work or products under this award.
+(a) The recipient or subrecipient should, to the greatest extent practicable and consistent with law, provide a preference for the purchase, acquisition, or use of goods, products, or materials produced in the United States (including but not limited to iron, aluminum, steel, cement, and other manufactured products).
+The requirements of this section must be included in all subawards, contracts, and purchase orders under Federal awards.

 (b) For purposes of this section: